Improving Power Supply Stability-Provider of Sustainable Power-ESG Development Profiles-Taipower Sustainability Section - Taiwan Power Company

 04

-Ultimate Response Guidelines (URG) were developed as a basis for decision making and are based on current design benchmarks for earthquake resistance and tsunami prevention in nuclear power plants, emergency operating procedures and the severe nuclear outage handling guidelines.
+Specific Major Incident (SMI) Guidelines were developed as a basis for decision-making and operations, and are based on current design benchmarks for earthquake resistance and tsunami prevention at nuclear power plants, emergency operating procedures and severe nuclear outage handling guidelines.
+In normal times, the guidelines serve as a standard for personnel training and drills.

 Target Performance Target Performance Target Performance